dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 We refer to declaration and assignment contexts as *irrefutable contexts*.

-While most patterns look and act the same regardless of where they appear in the language, context places some restrictions on which kinds of patterns are allowed and what their syntax is.
+While most patterns look and act the same regardless of where they appear in the language, context determines what identifier patterns mean, and places some restrictions on which other kinds of patterns are allowed.
 The rules are:

 *   It is a compile-time error if any of the following *refutable patterns* appear in an irrefutable context: